withoutJ/GeoGebra/README.md

 # GeoGebra u C#
 This application is the result of joint efforts by Petar Samardžić and Momčilo Mrkaić as part of a project for our Object-Oriented Programming class.
+Since this was a project for our high-school class, some of the words/names in the code are in Serbian.

 # Class Matrica